 The first one is an optional service contract.
 Sounds very heavy.
 But it isn’t, I promise.
 It’s simply a piece of paper that says we will maintain your website and keep it safe, updated, solve any existing plug-in issues, or even host it for you.

-The second one is an optional ticket-system.
+The second one is making updates on an hourly basis.
 Great for small changes and extra features without going through the whole quotation process again.
 It’s flexible and transparent.

 We are always looking for new projects, so feel free to holler at us.
-We will reply, quickly and swiftly.
-Our client manager (your new best friend) Bart will contact you as soon as possible.
+We will reply quickly and swiftly.
+Our first point of contact will be Joris, who will contact you as soon as possible.
 He will walk you through the process and address any questions regarding your potential project.